-It wasn’t until a few years of teaching that I discovered that the diaphragm moves downward upon inhalation.
-It seems counter-intuitive.
-After all, when I inhale, I feel my ribs expand and draw upwards.
-And yet, the diaphragm moves down, expanding the lungs and compressing and moving the organs below!
+It seems counter intuitive that the diaphragm moves downward upon inhalation.
+After all, when we inhale, the ribcage lifts and draws upwards as well as to the side and back.
+And yet, the diaphragm moves down, freeing up the lungs, allowing them to expand as well as compressing the organs gently below!
 In deep breathing the distance covered is between 3-5 centimetres.
 As such, we can begin to see breathing as an axial or vertical activity, moving up and down inside the thoracic cavity.
 This up and down motion has implications for the heart (situated above) and the organs (including the pelvic floor) below.

 Breathing deeply stimulates our parasympathetic nervous system and can have the soothing effect of calming us down.
 This is important when you consider that much of our stress now comes in the form of deadlines, financial insecurity or road rage instead of being chased by a hungry predator.
 Our nervous system still interprets our stress, anxiety and fear as a potential life threat.
 Over time, the impact of living in a heightened stress state is detrimental to our long-term heath because we do not have the ability to reset our nervous system.
 The activation of “fight or flight” is called the sympathetic nervous system and it accelerates our adrenal glands, cortisol levels and hormonal balance which can affect our aging process.
 Efficient breathing can help regulate our nervous system, thereby reducing the effects of stress on physiological factors as well as on mood.